openbmc/hiomapd/Documentation/mbox_protocol.md

 	Notes:
 		This command is designed to inform the BMC that it should put host LPC mapping back in a state where the SBE will be able to use it.
-Currently this means pointing back to BMC flash pre mailbox protocol.
-Final behavour is still TBD.
+Currently, this means pointing back to BMC flash pre mailbox protocol.
+Final behavior is still TBD.

 Command:
 	GET_MBOX_INFO